School Handbook

 ETEXTBOOKS

-CCS high school students (6-12) have the opportunity to use eTextbooks as part of a fully optional test program for a variety of subjects.
+CCS students in grades 6-12 have the opportunity to use eTextbooks.
 Students will bring their own tablet.
 The school will not be responsible for broken, lost, or stolen equipment or “dead” batteries.
 Teachers are not responsible to train students in the use of eTextbooks.
 Smart phones may not be used as eReaders at school, as the screen area is too small for classroom textbook use.

 If a device has a “dead” battery, it will be up to the teacher whether or not to allow the student to plug the device in.
 Under no circumstance may students leave their device charging in classrooms or hallways.
 For liability reasons, students may not share or borrow another student’s device.

 Students will not be able to connect to the school’s wireless network while on campus.
-As we develop in our technology, we hope to move toward “interactive” classrooms.
-However, for this pilot program, “syncing” the device should be done at home.
 Mobile “hot spots” are not allowed and any use on campus will be grounds for permanent confiscation and suspension.

 LOCKERS